Alyssa Milano Starts Me Too Movement on Twitter

-After Hollywood boycotted Twitter as part of the #WomenBoycottTwitter movement, Alyssa Milano returned to the social platform to show the magnitude of sexual assault and harassment.
+After Hollywood boycotted Twitter as part of the #WomenBoycottTwitter movement, Alyssa Milano returned to the social platform to show the magnitude of the sexual assault and harassment problem.

 The Project Runway All Stars judge tweeted a call-to-action asking people to speak out about being sexually harassed or assaulted by replying to her tweet with the words "Me Too."

 "Me Too," the Charmed star shared on Twitter.
-"Suggested by a friend: ‘If all the women who have been sexually harassed or assaulted wrote ‘Me too' as a status, we might give people a sense of the magnitude of the problem."
+"Suggested by a friend: ‘If all the women who have been sexually harassed or assaulted wrote ‘Me too' as a status, we might give people a sense of the magnitude of the problem.'"

 If you?ve been sexually harassed or assaulted write ?me too? as a reply to this tweet. pic.twitter.com/k2oeCiUf9n— Alyssa Milano (@Alyssa_Milano) October 15, 2017

-At the time of this writing, Milano's tweet had already been retweeted at least 12,000 times and had received at least 34,000 replies.
-Several celebrities have shared their own experiences with sexual harassment or assault and responded to Milano's tweet, including Debra Messing, Anna Paquin, Sophia Bushand Rose McGowan.
-Bachelor In Paradise's Jade Tolbert, True Blood's Kristin Bauer van Straten, Bates Motel's Brooke Smith and Monica Lewinsky also wrote "Me Too" on Twitter.
+According to Twitter, there have been more than 1.2 million tweets featuring the hashtag #MeToo since Sunday Oct.
+15 at noon.
+The hashtag has also been shared several times on Instagram.
+Several celebrities have shared their own experiences with sexual harassment or assault and responded to Milano's tweet, including Debra Messing, Anna Paquin, Sophia Bush, Rose McGowan, Lady Gaga and Rosario Dawson.
+Bachelor In Paradise's Jade Tolbert, True Blood's Kristin Bauer van Straten, Bates Motel's Brooke Smith, Monica Lewinsky and many more also wrote "Me Too" on Twitter and Instagram.

 Me too.— Sophia Bush (@SophiaBush) October 15, 2017

-Note: UPDATE: On Oct.
-16, Alyssa Milano tweeted that she was "just made aware of an earlier #MeToo movement."
-According to Good Morning America, Tarana Burke launched the movement back in 2010.
-Milano spoke about how she plans to work with Burke to make #MeToo "go beyond just a hashtag movement" on a recent episode of the show.